 If you do return to the college system, you have options that are based on your age and your employment status.

-If you return to full-time employment for a college employer after starting your early retirement but before turning 65, you will re-enroll in the CAAT Plan.
+If you return to full-time employment for an employer that participates in the CAAT Plan after starting your early retirement but before turning 65, you will re-enroll in the CAAT Plan.
 Your CAAT Plan pension will stop and you will resume contributing to Plan for as long as you are employed (but no later than age 71).

 If you return to part-time employment for a college employer after starting your early retirement but before turning 65, you decide whether or not to rejoin the Plan.
 You can become a member as above, or you can continue to collect your CAAT Plan pension along with your employment income.

 - Over age 65

 If you are between the ages of 65 and 71 and you return to work for a college employer, either on a full-time or part-time basis, you have the choice to resume your membership in the Plan or to continue collecting your CAAT Plan pension along with your employment income.
 By law, when you reach the age of 71, you must stop contributing to the pension plan and begin collecting your pension.
 This applies if you are still employed at age 71 or if you return to work after that time.